 Whether your child’s surgery is considered elective or an emergency, every parent is asking the same question right now: Is it safe for my kid to have surgery during a pandemic?

-At Children's, we have made it a priority to make our facilities as safe as possible for children who need to have surgery during COVID-19.
+At Children’s Healthcare of Atlanta, we have made it a priority to make our facilities as safe as possible for children who need to have surgery during COVID-19.

-“We are seeing parents who are reluctant to come to the hospital or to a doctor appointment, because there is a high level of anxiety about healthcare interactions,” says Jim Thomsen, MD, Pediatric Otolaryngologist and Surgical Director at Children’s at Scottish Rite hospital.
+“We are seeing parents who are reluctant to come to the hospital or to a doctor’s appointment, because there is a high level of anxiety about healthcare interactions," says James Thomsen, MD, a Pediatric Otolaryngologist and Surgical Director at Children’s Scottish Rite Hospital.
 “As a healthcare provider, one of the things that concerns me most is that kids and teens may be living with undiagnosed conditions.
 Children’s doctors and surgeons across 60-plus specialties are dedicated to helping diagnose and treat all kinds of pediatric conditions in the safest possible way.”

 In terms of safety measures, parents want to know all of the steps Children’s is taking, from the personal protective equipment (PPE) requirements for staff, guardians and patients to our social distancing guidelines and how our facilities are being cleaned.

-“Surgical protocols are something we have worked diligently to enforce since the COVID-19 pandemic began,” says David Wrubel, MD, Pediatric Neurosurgeon, Program Director of the Pediatric Neurosurgery Fellowship Program and Surgical Director at Children’s Egleston hospital.
+“Surgical protocols are something we have worked diligently to enforce since the COVID-19 pandemic began,” says David Wrubel, MD, a Pediatric Neurosurgeon, Program Director of the Pediatric Neurosurgery Fellowship Program and Surgical Director at Children’s Egleston Hospital.

 What is Children’s doing to make surgery safe for kids and teens?

-Our experts meet daily and are focused on establishing and revising policies as the pandemic evolves in order to protect patients, families and staff.
+Our teams meet daily and are focused on establishing and revising policies as the pandemic evolves in order to protect patients, families and staff.
 We have created a safe environment by:

-- Screening everyone who enters our facilities—patients, family members and Children's staff—for symptoms that could be related to COVID-19.
-This includes a no-touch temperature check.
+- Screening everyone who enters our facilities—patients, family members and staff—for symptoms that could be related to COVID-19.
+This includes a no-touch thermometer check.

-- Requiring universal masking for all patients, visitors and staff during their entire stay or shift in the hospital.
+- Requiring universal masking for all patients, visitors and staff during their entire shift or stay in the hospital.